AdamManhercz/python/README.md

 Enables and carries out all possible interactions or actions between a student and the library, including:

-- executes student registration
+- makes student registration
 - creates student account
-- management of student and library data in the database of the library.
+- management of students' and library's data in the database of the library.

 ## Student - student.py

 Summarizes any demands or actions that a student might have towards the library:

-- provides private information for registration
+- provides private informations for registration
 - requests book loan
 - requests book return
 - deposits money on account balance